(As told to Shahnaaz Khan)

 When we met in real life

 We finally met and it was like I had known her all my life.
 She was so understanding.
 The years between us did not seem to matter.
 In fact, she had a maturity and sense girls my age seemed to lack.
 The meetings were not very frequent.
-She cancelled at the last minute a few times.
+She canceled at the last minute a few times.
 By our third meeting, I invited her home.
 After a long time, I had cooked for someone else.
 After the meal, things got a little heated.
 We did not go all the way, but it felt amazing.
 It was not like an infatuation of younger years.
 This time the connection felt a lot deeper and more meaningful.
 Was I in love?

 Click here to read about the differences between love and infatuation.

 I was hoping that now she would take out more time for us, that there was something real here.
 But for some reason or other, she was mostly caught up with something.
 However, whenever we did talk, it was the highlight of my day.
 We managed to meet twice after that and I did try to formally ask her out too, but she turned it down in jest.
-So I thought best to enjoy what we have and not rush things, knowing her past.
+So I thought it best to enjoy what we have and not rush things, knowing her past.

 Click here to read about signs of a commitment phobe.